 Among other programs, the business also supplies Rolls-Royce with composite components for the LiftFan on the Joint Strike Fighter and for the BR725, the engine that powers the Gulfstream 65.

 In 2013, AEC opened a 45,000-square-foot Research & Technology Center for technology development and rapid prototyping in Rochester.

 On April 8, 2016, Albany acquired the aerostructures composites business of Harris Corporation, with two locations in Salt Lake City, Utah.
-The transaction essentially doubles the growth potential of AEC through 2020 and the "new" AEC becomes a major presence in the aerospoace composites industry.
+The transaction, subsequent new program wins and the growing production of LEAP components grew segment sales from $101 million in 2015 to more than $330 million in 2020.